code-dot-org/brackets/README.md

 4. Create a new folder for our new build called `bramble_{version}`.
 5. Open that new folder and upload the contents `dist/`.
 6. You now have a new version of Bramble that is publically accessible!
+7. Update the package.json file in this repository to match the new version.
+This is just for organization and clarity.

 # Extension Loading